DONATE TODAY

 HOW IT WORKS: We invite students from local secondary schools and youth from the community to our office on Saturdays.
 We provide education on HIV, cervical cancer, and family planning while playing games and music.
 Youth can also receive free HIV testing, cervical cancer screenings, and family planning counseling and provision.

 WHY IT WORKS: It’s innovative.
 Adolescents can be a difficult population to reach.
 They are often deterred from going to health centers to receive reproductive health care out of fear of stigma.
 Education levels are also low and adolescent pregnancy remains a huge issue.
-Girls who get pregnant while in secondary school are also unable to return to school due to current Tanzanian policy.
 Developing adolescent-friendly programs is critical to their health and well-being.

 Donate today so we can continue to provide critical health services to underserved populations in Tanzania.